 - apparatus as specified in A.1.1; plus - a climatic chamber.
+(Accuracy of temperature less then ±1°C and humity less than ±5%)

 Replace the cuff with the vessel.

 Connect the calibrated reference manometer by means of a T-piece connector to the pneumatic system (see Figure 3).
 After disabling the electro-mechanical pump (if fitted), connect the additional pressure generator into the pneumatic system by means of another T-piece connector.